mozilla/bigquery-etl/sql/mozfun/norm/get_windows_info/README.md

 # Windows Names, Versions, and Builds

 ## Summary
 This function is primarily designed to parse the field `os_version` in table `mozdata.default_browser_agent.default_browser`.
-Though untested, the function should also parse any generic Microsoft Windows OS version strings.

-Given an input `os_version` string, the function returns the name of the operating system, the version name, the version number, and the build number corresponding to the operating system.
+Given a Microsoft Windows OS version string, the function returns the name of the operating system, the version name, the version number, and the build number corresponding to the operating system.
+As of November 2022, the parser can handle 99.89% of the `os_version` values collected in table `mozdata.default_browser_agent.default_browser`.

 ### Status as of November 2022
 As of November 2022, the expected valid values of `os_version` are either `x.y.z` or `w.x.y.z` where `w`, `x`, `y`, and `z` are integers.